For bookkeepers and controllers

 Yes.
 The workflow is especially useful when you need a repeatable process across similar client types.

 No. It helps document duties and organize backup.
-It does not provide binding class-code guidance.
+It does not provide binding classification advice.

 Use the reconciliation workflow you can reuse next year

-Start with the Construction Kit for the workbook-led process, then add Packet Builder if you want the annual upload-and-prefill layer.
+Start with the Construction Kit for the workbook-led process, then add Packet Builder if you want saved projects, uploads, review, and exports year after year.